Scot G. McAfee, MD

 In addition to the required Clinical Skills Verifications (CSVs), residents participate in a yearly comprehensive oral exam, which evaluates their progress in knowledge and skills in interviewing psychiatric patients.
 Attending physicians serve as examiners for the residents, and at the conclusion of the interviews and presentations by examinees, feedback is offered to help residents improve their interviewing and presenting techniques.

 Senior residents have the option of attending a nationally recognized board preparation course.
-The program helps subsidize the cost of registration.
+Residents can use their yearly educational benefit stipend to offset the cost of the course .
 Residents find this week-long course to be extremely helpful as they prepare to sit for the board exam.
-Additionally, residents receive a yearly education stipend.

 Beyond the Residency